How To Set Up Debian Linux Internet Servers

 on Etch or Sarge, click here.

 While Linux/UNIX can be used as a workstation OS it's real power shows itself when used as a server.
-The lean structure of Debian allows even an old Pentium III system to operate as a server.
+The lean structure of Debian allows even old Pentium systems to operate as servers.
 And the fact that Web (Apache) and e-mail (Sendmail) server applications are free and included with Debian, once you've set up a Debian system all you have to do is install the Apache and Sendmail packages and you're in business.

 On this page we'll show you how to set up the two most common types of Internet servers.
 A server running Apache to act as an external (Internet) or internal (Intranet) Web Server, and an e-mail server running Sendmail which is the most widely used e-mail server software on the Internet.
 Note that this is not an either/or proposition.
 You can run Web and e-mail server services simultaneously on the same system.

 It's not really accurate to categorize Web and e-mail servers as "Internet servers".
 Web servers are often used for internal intranet sites and most organizations have internal mail servers so that co-workers can e-mail each other.
 So while these servers could also be categorized as "LAN servers", we have them on this page because they are the two most common types of Internet servers.Setting up the Web and e-mail servers is only half of it.
 Without DNS services no one will be able to get to them.
-On the DNS page we showed you how to set up DNS services using either your own server or a third-party, including the free dynamic DNS service that you can use for home and test servers.
+On our DNS page we show you how to set up DNS services using either your own server or a third-party DNS provider.

 If you want to set up a serious Web server you'll want some kind of scripting capability.
 The Apache install sets up CGI (Common Gateway Interface) automatically.
 With CGI the code that gets executed are stored in separate files on the server in a cgi-bin directory.
 With CGI you can run plain-text scripts that get compiled into an executable each time they are run, such as with Perl scripts, or they can be pre-compiled executables written in a language like C. The big advantage of CGI scripts is that, because they're stored in individual files, there are literally thousands of free CGI scripts available on the Internet that you can download and use on your Web sites.
 You don't have to learn how to program in a given scripting language to take advantage of scripts.
 For more information on CGI and Perl, see our CGI/Perl tutorial page.